Semiclassical limit of Liouville Field Theory: Introduction

 \subsection{Acknowledgements}

 The authors wish to address special thanks to Fran\c{c}ois David.
-This work originates from one of the numerous discussions we have had with him, where he gave us hints to construct the Liouville action on the hyperbolic disk.
+This work originates from one of the numerous discussions we have had with him.
 The authors are also very indebted to Andrea Malchiodi and Yannick Sire who patiently explained to them how to deal with equation \eqref{intro:source}.